LibrariesHacked/england-librarydata/library-db.md

 The Ordnance Survey have an open data product listing all postcodes in the UK, complete with geo-cordinates (the centre of the postcode), and various codes specifying the authorities each postcode falls within.

-- Download code-point open from [OS Open Data](https://www.ordnancesurvey.co.uk/opendatadownload/products.html).
+1. Download code-point open from [OS Open Data](https://www.ordnancesurvey.co.uk/opendatadownload/products.html).

 This data is provided as a series of CSV files for each postcode area.
 It would be a lot simpler to import the data as a single CSV file.
 There are many ways to combine CSV files into one, depending on your operating system.

-- For Windows, run the following command at a command prompt.
+2. For Windows, run the following command at a command prompt.

 ```
 copy *.csv postcodes.csv
 ```

 Once the data is in a single CSV file it can be imported into a database.
-A copy of the [postcodes.csv](/data/postcodes.csv) file is in the data directory of this project.

-- Create the table.
+3. Create the table.

 ```
+-- Table: postcodes
 create table postcodes
 (
   postcode character varying(8) not null,